NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 Meep simulations are Python scripts which involve specifying the device geometry, materials, current sources, monitor fields, and everything else necessary to set up a calculation.
 A Python script provides the flexibility to customize the simulation for practically any application particularly those involving parameter sweeps and optimization.
 Python libraries such as [NumPy](http://www.numpy.org/), [SciPy](https://www.scipy.org/), and [matplotlib](https://matplotlib.org/) can be used to augment the simulation functionality and will also be demonstrated.
 Much of the functionality of the low-level C++ interface has been abstracted in Python which means that you don't need to be an experienced programmer to set up simulations.
 Reasonable defaults are available where necessary.

-Executing Meep programs is normally done at the Unix command line as follows:
+Executing Meep simulations is normally done at the Unix command line as follows:

 ```sh
  unix% python foo.py >& foo.out